 First High Level Conference on Illegal Wildlife Trade in the Americas

 The conference was the first regional meeting of the Americas on the issue of illegal wildlife trade (as a follow-up to the London International Conference held in 2018) and served as a platform to establish partnerships with the countries of the region and major transit and destination countries, for the prevention and coordinated control of illegal wildlife trade.
 Presentations included emerging issues such as the strengthening and harmonisation of legal frameworks and their enforcement; controls and regulations on wildlife trade; use of new technologies to combat illegal wildlife trade; and demand reduction through innovative and efficient communication mechanisms.
-Parties to the conference signed the resulting Lima Declaration.
+Parties to the conference signed the resulting Lima Declaration (PDF).

 The Lima Conference was attended by the vast majority of participants from the Community Voices event held earlier in the week.